-Question time will still be held, however it is requested that questions be submitted in writing prior to the meeting.
+Question time will still be held, however questions must be submitted in writing prior to the meeting.
 By submitting a question, you consent to your question being read aloud at the meeting.

 In common with all narrative during council meetings verbal responses to congratulations, obituaries and question time will not be recorded in the written minutes.